RedQ/redq-blog/_posts/wordpress-advanced-search-plugin.md

 ---
 title: "Best WordPress Advanced Search Plugin Reactive Pro"
 date: "2018-08-11"
+category: "Article, Blog, Plugin"
+excerpt: "Nowadays a website contains a huge volume of information and data.
+Especially an e-commerce site contains an enormous amount of categories and information.
+Most of these sites are built on WordPress, as WordPress is the easiest platform to build such websites.
+So, lots of WordPress developers are developing a plugin related to the search.
+If "
 ---

 \[vc\_row\]\[vc\_column\]\[vc\_column\_text\]Nowadays a website contains a huge volume of information and data.
 Especially an e-commerce site contains an enormous amount of categories and information.
 Most of these sites are built on [WordPress](https://wordpress.com/), as WordPress is the easiest platform to build such websites.
 So, lots of [WordPress developers](https://developer.wordpress.org/) are developing a plugin related to the search.